ThomasGuy/flask_auth_jwt/README.md

 gunicorn -b 0.0.0.0:7000 -k geventwebsocket.gunicorn.workers.GeventWebSocketWorker -w 1 wsgi:app

-Alternativly set .flaskenv to development and use flask shell to play with the database
+Alternativly set .flaskenv to development and flaskapp to 'wsgi.py', then use flask shell to play with the database